 Money Back and Responding in Time

-The audit exercise is typically a simple process of providing evidence of sales (income statement or tax reports).
+The audit exercise is typically a simple process of providing evidence of sales (from your income statement and/or tax reports).
 Failure to comply in the time given though will result in an "assumed audit" with the carrier applying a revenue increase of 50% or more.
 This gives the carrier leverage until you finally sit down and provide them actual figures.
+It's lengthy to unwind this scenario, as billing gets complicated with bills from the 'assumed' audit.
+Best to get the audit done early.

 Please call a Gordon Atlantic Insurance professional to discuss the best possible insurance program for you by calling toll free at 1-800-649-3252.
 Prefer to type versus talk?
 Click below for a return email or phone call.